mrmichaelgallen/Portfolio-for-MichaelAllen/readme.md

 I love creating solutions to problems whether it is personal or technical.
 Learning and coding are a lot like running marathons, its hard work but well worth the reward.
 Learn more about my professional experience on [LinkedIn](https://www.linkedin.com/in/mrmichaelgallen).
 I have learned my coding skills at The Tech Academy and online [Team Treehouse Learning](https://teamtreehouse.com/mrmichaelallen)

-//I also have a [blog](http://mrmichaelgallen.com/) about my experience in the development community.

 This repository contains my solutions to programming challenges that I solved.
 MG

 #### HTML & CSS